Last updated on: October 14, 2021

 The City of Winnipeg is not responsible for enforcing public health orders, that responsibility is the Province of Manitoba’s.

-Information is provided by Manitoba Health about locations where people might have been exposed to COVID-19 in a City of Winnipeg facility or vehicle, including Winnipeg Transit.
+The potential exposures dataset is available online on the Open Data Portal, which lists locations where people might have been exposed to COVID-19 in a City of Winnipeg facility or vehicle, including Winnipeg Transit and Winnipeg Transit Plus.
+The information in this dataset is taken directly from the Manitoba Health website.

 Residents are reminded that if they are showing symptoms of COVID-19, they are advised to visit a testing site as soon as possible.
 Those who have concerns about symptoms or who are unsure whether they should be tested can call Health Links-Info Santé at 204-788-8200 or toll free at 1-888-315-9257.
 For the most up-to-date information related to COVID-19, visit: manitoba.ca/covid19.